 The iPad Pro has one key feature missing on any tablet.
-That just so happens to be in the screen.
-It’s one of the few near edge to edge screens with Face ID built in for unlocking it.
+That just so happens to be on the screen.
+It’s one of the few near edge-to-edge screens with Face ID built-in for unlocking it.
 The screen looks absolutely stunning at a resolution of 2388 x 1668.
-Its bright, color accurate and overall makes content look absolutely stunning.
+Its bright, color accurate and overall makes the content look absolutely stunning.
 That’s not all, the exclusive feature this iPad has is a 120Hz display for high refresh rate gaming.
 This is something missing on even a lot of laptops so its surprising to see on a tablet.
 It definitely makes up for some smooth gaming.

 Let us rephrase that.
 The best gaming experience on a tablet, which you’ll find difficult to afford.
 It’s incredibly expensive for a tablet and at this price point, you can easily get a full-fledged laptop which kind of defeats the purpose of buying a tablet in the first place.
 It’s frustrating to see such a great machine be so incredibly overpriced but it’s Apple and you pay what they ask.
 Also, no headphone jack here either.